 In 2013, his firm won the international eco-city design competition for Huangshi, China in association with the Guangzhou Planning Institute.
 In 2016, MVH received the Planning Institute of British Columbia’s Gold Award for the firm’s work on the Lougheed Town Centre Core Area Master Plan with the City of Burnaby and Shape Development Corporation.
 Michael von Hausen also became a fellow of the Canadian Institute of Planners in 2016 – the institute’s highest award – for his distinguished national and international work, teaching and mentorship.

-Qiyan Wu is professor of urban and regional science at the East China Normal University.
-He was a professor at the Nanjing Normal University from 2010 to 2016 and academic dean and professor at Yunnan University from 2002 to 2010.
+Qiyan Wu is professor of the School of Public Policy and Administration, Xi’an Jiaotong University.
+He was a professor at the East China Normal University from 2016 to 2017, the Nanjing Normal University from 2010 to 2016 and academic dean and professor at Yunnan University from 2002 to 2010.
 He was also a visiting professor at the University of British Columbia in 2007-08.

-His teaching and research over the past two years has focused on the areas of gentrification, urban residential segregation, and urban political economy, and has recently included the impact of the high-speed rail system on urban and regional restructuring.
+His teaching and research over the past five years has focused on the areas of education-led gentrification (e.g coined the term jiaoyufication), urban residential segregation, urban housing policy, and urban political economy, and has recently included the impact of the high-speed rail system on urban and regional restructuring.

-Professor Wu was involved in editing a number of entries on Chinese cities and towns for Encyclopedia Britannica in 2000 and he has published numerous papers in academic journals such as Urban Studies, Cities, Journal of Rural Studies, Energy Policy, and Applied Energy, some of which are available at www.researchgate.net/profile/Qiyan_Wu.
+Professor Wu was involved in editing a number of entries on Chinese cities and towns for Encyclopedia Britannica in 2000 and he has published numerous papers in academic journals such as the International Journal of Urban and Regional Research, Urban Studies, Housing Studies, Urban Geography, Cities, Journal of Rural Studies, Research of Social Stratification and Mobility, Habitat International, Energy Policy, Applied Energy and Journal of Cleaner Production, some of which are available at www.researchgate.net/profile/Qiyan_Wu.